15: Fixing Carbon Fixation

 Volume 47, 2023, Pages 75-92, ISSN 2090-1232, https://doi.org/10.1016/j.jare.
 Creative Commons license

-Plants and microorganisms that are photoautotrophic fix CO2 by the Calvin cycle using NADPH and ATP and produce O2.
-Some anerobic photosynthetic bacteria don't produce O2.
-In chemolithoautotrophic microorganisms, energy sources (i.e. electron donors like H2, H2S, sulfur, Fe2+, nitrite and NH3 found in bedrock - the lithosphere) other than NADPH, ATP and light can be used to drive CO2 uptake.
-For chemoorganotropic microbes, reduced organic molecules such as sugars and amino acids serve as electron (donor) sources.
+Plants and photoautotrophic microorganisms fix CO2 by the Calvin cycle using NADPH and ATP, producing O2.
+Some anaerobic photosynthetic bacteria don't produce O2.
+In chemolithoautotrophic microorganisms, energy sources (i.e., electron donors like H2, H2S, sulfur, Fe2+, nitrite, and NH3 found in bedrock - the lithosphere) other than NADPH, ATP, and light can be used to drive CO2 uptake.
+For chemoorganotrophic microbes, reduced organic molecules such as sugars and amino acids serve as electron (donor) sources.

-Genetic engineering and synthetic biology are now employed to improve preexisting enzymes and to create whole new pathways for carbon capture.
+Genetic engineering and synthetic biology are now employed to improve preexisting enzymes and create new pathways for carbon capture.

-As a simple example, people are trying to engineer carbonic anhydrase, used to convert CO2 to HCO3- for transport to the lung where it is converted back to CO2 and released.
+As a simple example, people are trying to engineer carbonic anhydrase, which converts CO2 to HCO3-, for transport to the lungs, where it is converted back to CO2 and released.
 It is a diffusion-controlled enzyme with a kcat/KM reported as high as 8 x 107 M-1s-1, so how can it be made better?
 One way is to engineer thermal stability into the enzyme.
-A critical problem for the forward reaction is that the enzyme is readily reversible so bicarbonate, HCO3-, is a competitive inhibitor of the forward reaction.
-In addition, the enzyme can be engineered to be more stable at higher pH to allow product (HCO3-) removal by the addition of OH- in a process of mineralization, as shown in the equation below,
+A critical problem for the forward reaction is that the enzyme is readily reversible; thus, bicarbonate, HCO3-, is a competitive inhibitor of the forward reaction.
+In addition, the enzyme can be engineered to be more stable at higher pH to allow product (HCO3-) removal by the addition of OH- in the process of mineralization, as shown in the equation below,

 HCO3- + OH- → CO32- + H2O

-Now let's explore the use of new pathways created by synthetic biology to capture carbon.
-Some of these pathways are engineered to produce reactants (feedstocks) for biofuels, which we discussed in-depth in previous Chapter 32 sections, and chemical synthesis.
-We'll focus on three: the CETCH pathway, the reductive glyoxylate and pyruvate synthesis (rGPS) cycle, and the malyl-CoA-glycerate (MCG) pathway.
+Now, let's explore using new pathways created by synthetic biology to capture carbon.
+Some of these pathways are engineered to produce reactants (feedstocks) for biofuels, which we discussed in depth in Chapter 32, the section on chemical synthesis.
+We'll focus on the CETCH pathway, the reductive glyoxylate and pyruvate synthesis (rGPS) cycle, and the malyl-CoA-glycerate (MCG) pathway.

 CETCH (Crotonyl-CoA-EThylmalonyl-CoA-4Hydorxybutyl-CoA) pathway